Smith v. City of Jackson

 Smith v.
 City of Jackson, 544 U.S. 228 (2005), was a case decided by the Supreme Court of the United States on March 30, 2005.
 It concerned the Age Discrimination in Employment Act of 1967 (ADEA) and the disparate impact theory.

 The Court held that although the theory of disparate impact set forth in Griggs v.
 Duke Power Co., 401 U.S. 424 (1971) is also applicable under the ADEA, the ADEA is narrower as it permits “otherwise prohibited” actions “where the differentiation is based on reasonable factors other than age.”

 Background

 In a revised employee pay plan, the City of Jackson in Mississippi increased the salaries of all police officers and dispatchers.
 Employees with less than five years of service received greater raises than ones with more seniority.
 In this police department, most officers over the age of 40 had served for more than five years.

-Azel Smith and a group of other department employees filed suit under the ADEA, claiming disparate impact and arguing that the City and police department unintentionally discriminated against them based on their age group.
-The District Court and Fifth Circuit Court of Appeals ruled that disparate impact claims were not available under the ADEA.
+Azel Smith and a group of other older department employees filed suit under the ADEA, claiming disparate treatment and disparate impact.
+They argued that the City and police department unintentionally discriminated against them based on their age group.

+Legal history

+The U.S. District Court for the Southern District of Mississippi granted summary judgment to the City on both claims of disparate treatment and disparate impact.

+The Fifth Circuit Court of Appeals affirmed the dismissal of the disparate impact claim, ruling that disparate impact claims were not available under the ADEA.
+As for the disparate treatment claim, the Court of Appeals held that ruling on that claim was premature, as plaintiffs were entitled to further discovery for the intent issue.